 WTCPUA has experienced rapid growth.
 In such systems, water loss typically occurs from construction flushing and theft.
 In addition, additional flushing is needed to maintain water quality in dead-end lines.
-WTCPUA evaluates the water losses for our systems and determines the best corrective actions to minimize those losses.
+WTCPUA evaluates the water losses for our systems and determines the best corrective actions to minimize those losses, which can include monthly audits and can include monthly audits or periodic inspections along distribution lines.